guidemetothemoon/learning-resources/cybersecurity/CompTIA Security+/sec+_keynotes.md

 - SCP: secure copy, uses SSH to secure transfer.

-### Firewall
+### Firewall (FW)
 - Often acts as VPN concentrator.
 - Can be stateful, stateless, network-based, host-based, application-aware (next generation firewall).

-### FISMA
+- Stateful FW can be used to prevent SYN flood.
-Framework for protection of government data & assets against disastrous threats.
+- Is used against DDoS.

 ### Flow logs
 Track outbound data from network interfaces of the server.